fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 An image which is 160px wide × 90px tall can be represented as 16:9, or 1.777.

-It’s important to state that aspect ratio is an intrinsic characteristic of an image therefore outside of our control as developers.
-It is determined when the image was originally created and cropped.
+It’s important to state that aspect ratio is an _intrinsic_ characteristic of an image therefore outside of our control as developers.
+We can change the dimensions of the rendered image on our web page, however its aspect ratio was determined when the image was originally created and cropped.

 ## A basic image